AzureIoTGBB/azure-iot-edge-hol-linux/module2/README.md

 For this step of the lab, we are going to create our "IoT Device".
 Let's get started...

-TODO:  do we want to switch out VS Code for Device Explorer or IoTHub explorer??

 ## Create "IoT Device"

 For our device, we will leverage a python script that emulates our IoT Device.
 The device leverages our python Azure IoT SDK to connect to the hub and sends temperature and humidity data to the Edge in a 'sawtooth' pattern  (so we can later test going above and below the 'threshold')